-As of June 30, 2022 and 2021, the Board of Directors had designated \$500,000 to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.
+As of June 30, 2023 and 2022, the Board of Directors had designated \$500,000 to provide an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, unanticipated loss in funding, or uninsured losses.

-As of June 30, 2022 and 2021, the Board of Directors designated \$200,000 to provide funding to meet special targets of opportunity or need that further the mission of the organization which may or may not have specific expectation of incremental or long-term increased income.
+As of June 30, 2023 and 2022, the Board of Directors designated \$127,851 and \$200,000, respectively, to provide funding to meet special targets of opportunity or need that further the mission of the organization which may or may not have specific expectation of incremental or long-term increased income.